matrix-org/matrix-spec-proposals/proposals/4132-deprecate-event-on-room-alias-uris.md

-Additionally, whilst not a new problem some clients don't always update the `via` fields, which poses a problem for rooms that have lots of single user homeservers: A single user leaving can result in the `via` to become non functional (which is essentially the equivalent of the alias being removed) and over time this can result in unreachable room IDs.
+Additionally, whilst not a new problem some clients don't always update the `via` fields, which poses a problem for rooms that have lots of single user homeservers: A single user leaving can result in the `via` to become non functional which over time can result in unreachable room IDs (this is essentially the equivalent of the alias being removed).

 ## Alternatives